 While you don't have to shun each other, having some alone time can make a big difference.
 "That brief absence provides just enough time apart to avoid seeing each other too much and feeling bored," Bennett says.

 Even if you're with "The One," don't let that lull you into thinking you can't or shouldn't argue.
 Not only is it important to speak your mind and potentially disagree, but doing so in a healthy way can keep you both on your toes in a way that prevents boredom.

-"Research suggests that stagnation in relationships can start to make people feel as if they no longer have chemistry or interest in their partner," licensed psychologist Dr. Danielle Forshee, tells Bustle.
+stagnation in relationships can start to make people feel as if they no longer have chemistry or interest in their partner," licensed psychologist Dr. Danielle Forshee, tells Bustle.
 "Shifting your routine every once in a while to include [...] little surprises or exciting activities will help combat boredom."
+6 Forgetting To Celebrate

 As the years go on, and you fall into those aforementioned routines, it can be easy to forget about anniversaries, small holidays, and even birthdays.
 But don't let these moments slip by unnoticed.